 White papers, service directory and conferences for the R&I community.

 Web replica of the print magazine.

-Juliann Walsh is a staff writer at Risk & Insurance.
+Juliann Walsh is a former staff writer at Risk & Insurance.
 Comments or questions about this article can be addressed to [email protected].

 The 2017 Power Broker® Rising Stars are already shaping the future of the insurance industry.